AlbertL7/The-PoorMans-Cyber-Threat-Feed/README.md

 ```
 python .\malware_hunter.py --us --d --y --search darkgate comebacker aria-body --ef --cf --get_malware 20 --s
 ```
 - This command will display the encoded feedly filter, clear text feedly filter, then query the malware you entered into the "--search" argument for the description and yara rule.
 Then enter into a user prompt asking if you would like to continue if "y" then a list of the output of the queried 20 values will be displayed.
 This will give you the option to select the corresponding number to display the yara rule or descrtion.
+The default output will also be silenced and will not display on the screen.
 ## Example Output of the second Example command
 ```
 PS C:\Users\HOUSE-OF-L\Documents\Coding\VS Code\Web Scraping\Feedly_Filter_Create> python3 .\malware_hunter.py --us --d --y --search darkgate comebacker aria-body --ef --cf --get_malware 20 --s --o test.txt